zillani/k8s-resources.bkp/CNCF/1-architecture/readme.md

 ```

 ## Upgrade

+### Upgrade master node
+Sometimes a direct bumb from one version to other doesn't work like,
 Upgrade should be done from 1.14 to 1.15 only,
 but not directly from 1.14 to 1.16 or 1.17